-Google doesn’t do itself any favours when it comes to combatting concerns about users’ privacy (read our 8 reasons to fear Google to see what we mean).
+Google doesn’t do itself any favours when it comes to combatting concerns about users’ privacy (read our Security expert warns Google down ‘could be 9/11 of hacks’ to see what we mean).

 Mere days after Google came under fire in the US for kindly informing us that its 425 million Gmail users could have no “reasonable expectation” that their emails would remain confidential, the tech giant has stirred up anger here in Blighty.